 SEO is Still Worth It, Despite the Rise of IoT (Internet of Things)

 The Internet of Things provides us an automated world with smartwatches, cars, industrial machines, lights, and even more “things” that are synced into the internet.

 With the plethora of connected devices that we have today it seems that eventually these automated systems will just take care of their own SEO and manual processes will not be needed anymore.

 But, this is very far from the truth.

 Machine 2 Machine (M2M) communication is now going to provide even more guidelines for SEO’s that will have to be adhered to for connected IoT devices.

-Here are 4 predicted trends by Forbes in 2018 that will help you understand what the next big wave is for the IoT.
+Here are 4 predicted trends by Forbes that will help you understand what the next big wave is for the IoT.

-The key is to not think that machines will be replacing the internet, but that, instead, the internet will continue to grow to be that much better with the expansion of the IoT.
+The key is to not think that machines will be replacing the internet, but instead, it will continue to grow to be that much better with the expansion of the IoT.

 The scope in which the IoT is expanding is truly immense.

 In 1992, we had about one million machines connected to the internet – which is small, considering we had about 5 billion people living on earth.